elan-ev/tobira/docs/opencast-requirements.md

   This means that non-public assets cannot be retrieved, meaning that non-public events will look broken in Tobira.
   So either you disable static file authorization in Opencast or you can only use Tobira for public videos.

-  (We aware that this limitation is annoying and are investigating possible solutions.)
+  (We are aware that this limitation is annoying and are investigating possible solutions.)

 - Opencast needs to accept JWTs created by Tobira.
   See [this document](./auth/jwt.md) for more information.

 - Opencast needs to allow cross origin requests from Tobira.
-  Otherwise, things like the video uploader doesn't work.
+  Otherwise, things like the video uploader don't work.

 - ... (list in progress)